Address: 220 St. George’s Drive NE

 Energy and Innovation

-There are multiple different centres set up that allow exploration of concepts such as different forms of energy, electrical circuits, potential and kinetic energy, the connections between different forms of energy and pipeline construction.
+In the Energy and Innovation gallery, there are multiple different centres set up that allow exploration of concepts such as different forms of energy, electrical circuits, potential and kinetic energy, the connections between different forms of energy the role is plays in Alberta and your daily life.

 Earth and Sky

-Also located on the 2nd floor, the Being Human exhibit has the least to offer for young kids.
+The Being Human gallery has the least to offer for young kids.
 Most of the exhibits require you to read the instructions and play along to get the experiments to work.
-There are some neat things, but I wouldn’t bother with it unless your kids are at least school-age.
+There are some neat things, but I wouldn’t prioritize it if your kids are young.
 Here, you can explore concepts such as falling in love, how your body reacts to stress, memories, and emotions.

 Have you been to the Telus Spark Calgary Science Centre?
-Have a suggestion for a review?
-Would you like to write a guest review?
-Write your thoughts in the comments.
+What did you think?